Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Anderson-type Mixing (ATM) methods

-and the statement regarding the linear independence of the columns of the matrix $\Delta \widetilde{F}_{j-m_j}^{(m_j)}$ can be obtained observing that all its singular values are bounded from below by $\sqrt{\lambda}$.
-We consider the above argument as an explanation of the fact that the introduction of a regularization parameter in our ATM method could achieve numerically the same task of the stabilization procedure of Algorithm~\ref{alg:ATM_2}.
+The statement regarding the linear independence of the columns of the matrix $\Delta \widetilde{F}_{j-m_j}^{(m_j)}$ can be obtained by observing that all its singular values are bounded from below by $\sqrt{\lambda}$.
+We consider the above argument as an explanation of the fact that the introduction of a regularization parameter in the AA method (and, in general, in all the ATMs) could achieve numerically the same task of the stabilization procedure of Algorithm~\ref{alg:ATM_2}.
+Adopting a quasi-Newton point of view, it is important to observe that using Formula \eqref{eq:general_theta_AA_UPDATE} with $\boldsymbol{\theta}^{(j)}=\boldsymbol{\theta}^{(j)}_{I,\lambda}$, the ATM update (see Line~\ref{algline:AAupdate} in Algorithm~\ref{ATMtable_1}) can be written as

-Finally, we point out that the introduction of such regularization parameter paves the path for two different {scenarii} in the computation of the \textit{search direction.}